frank622/EC2_CPU_frequency/README.md

 | p6e Instances | Nvidia Grace | 3.0GHz |

-Notes
+> **📝 Notes**
+>
-1,New instances requires compatibility with the new OS; otherwise,it may lead to performance regression.
+> 1. New instances require compatibility with the new OS; otherwise, it may lead to performance regression.
-2,For frequency-sensitive applications, the new-generation instances may perform worse than the older onees.(For examples, 7i instance/3.2GHz vs 6i instance/3.5Ghz)
+> 2. For frequency-sensitive applications, the new-generation instances may perform worse than the older ones.
+>    (For example: 7i instance/3.2GHz vs 6i instance/3.5GHz)
+>
-For any questions,please contact me via email:frank622@gmail.com
+> For any questions, please contact me via email: **frank622@gmail.com**